+Respiratory protection

-Respiratory protection : Use a properly fitted NIOSH approved air-purifying or air-fed respirator complying with an approved standard if a risk assessment indicates this is necessary.
+Use a properly fitted NIOSH approved air-purifying or air-fed respirator complying with an approved standard if a risk assessment indicates this is necessary.

-The filter class for the respirator must be suitable for the

-maximum expected contaminant concentration

-(gas/vapor/aerosol/particulates) that may arise when handling the product.
+The filter class for the respirator must be suitable for the maximum expected contaminant concentration (gas/vapor/aerosol/particulates) that may arise when handling the product.
 If this concentration is exceeded, self-contained breathing apparatus must be used.

-Hand protection

-Remarks : Chemical-resistant, impervious gloves complying with an approved standard should be worn at all times when handling chemical products if a risk assessment indicates this is chemical products if a risk assessment indicates this is necessary.
+Hand protection : Chemical-resistant, impervious gloves complying with an approved standard should be worn at all times when handling chemical products if a risk assessment indicates this is necessary.

 Eye protection : Safety eyewear complying with an approved standard should be used when a risk assessment indicates this is necessary.
+Choose body protection in relation to its type, to the concencific work-place.

-Skin and body protection : Choose body protection in relation to its type, to the concentration and amount of dangerous substances, and to the specific work-place.
+Skin and body protection : Choose body protection in relation to its type, to the concentration and amount of dangerous substances, and to the spethe product.